Updated May 2017

 and retained ice well.
 It also outperformed its traditional brethren in the durability and ease of use categories, making it the clear bearer of the best value flag.
 Make sure to check out the full range of sized Coleman offers in the Xtreme series including the Coleman Xtreme 5-Day 120 qt

-Read full review: Coleman Xtreme 5-Day
+Read review: Coleman Xtreme 5-Day

 Top Pick for Ease of Transport